mpv-player/mpv/DOCS/man/options.rst

     controls how bright a color needs to be in order to start being desaturated.
 The default of 1.5 provides a reasonable balance.
 Decreasing this exponent makes the curve more aggressive.

-``--gamut-warning``
-    If enabled, mpv will mark all clipped/out-of-gamut pixels that exceed a given threshold (currently hard-coded to 101%).
-The affected pixels will be inverted to make them stand out.
-Note: This option applies after the effects of all of mpv's color space transformation / tone mapping options, so it's a good idea to combine this with ``--tone-mapping=clip`` and use ``--target-prim`` to set the gamut to simulate.
-For example, ``--target-prim=bt.709`` would make mpv highlight all pixels that exceed the gamut of a standard gamut (sRGB) display.
-This option also does not work well with ICC profiles, since the 3DLUTs are always generated against the source color space and have chromatically-accurate clipping built in.

-``--gamut-clipping``
-    If enabled (default: yes), mpv will colorimetrically clip out-of-gamut colors by desaturating them (preserving luma), rather than hard-clipping each component individually.
-This should make playback of wide gamut content on typical (standard gamut) monitors look much more aesthetically pleasing and less blown-out.

 ``--use-embedded-icc-profile``
     Load the embedded ICC profile contained in media files such as PNG images.